reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 ```

-GREAT!
+Great!

-Now, I want you to take a look and take notes of the BUSCO results before and after purging for the Hicanu assembly.
+2-) Now, I want you to take a look and take notes of the BUSCO results before and after purging for the Hicanu assembly.

+Jao, uma vez que as pastas do BUSCO estao copiadas, colocar aqui o caminha e um less

+Right, now let's have a look at the merqury results.
+If the one your group is running for thr Hicanu assembly is not done, we can start having a look at the purged results.
+Merqury is going to create a lot of different files:  (i) different plot (.png) files, (ii) a <outname>.completeness.stats file and (iii) a <outputname>.qv file.

+  The merqury results for the purged assembleis are here:

+  joao.....